Why a Person Should Never Speak to The Police:

 As stated eloquently by Supreme Court Justice Robert Jackson, “Any lawyer worth his salt will tell the suspect in no uncertain terms to make no statement to the police under any circumstances.”

 A criminal defense attorney would be a fool to ever let his client speak to the police.
 One of the foremost experts, Professor James Duane, lectured upon reasons why people should never talk to the police.
 Our office is very thankful that he has allowed us to put these ideas on our website and we have included his 45-minute video presentation that explains why a person should never speak to the police under any circumstances whatsoever along with his lecture on: "You Have the Right to Remain Innocent."
 We recommend that you purchase his book “You have the Right to Remain Innocent” as well.
+We also tell anyone who calls our office to "never talk to the police."

 In our law practice, we comprised some examples of when our clients spoke to the police before retaining our office.
 It is of our opinion that of all the things that we have placed on our website, if a reader only looks at this one section of our website, then that would be more important than anything else we have posted.
 NEVER SPEAK TO THE POLICE.
 We want to thank Professor Duane for allowing us to use some of his ideas and expand upon them.